hexaxsoftwares/houx.js/README.md

 - **Tutorials**: [insert link]
 - **Example Projects**: [insert link]

-Houx is inspired by the success of Vue's API and builds upon the shoulders of giants in the web development community.
+Houx is inspired by the success of Vue framework system and builds upon the shoulders of giants in the web development community.
 We're grateful for the contributions and innovations that have paved the way for Houx.

 **Join the Community**